newsnowlabs/runcvm/README.md

 docker run --rm -v /opt/dkvm:/dkvm dkvm
 ```

-Enable the DKVM runtime for Docker, by running:
+Enable the DKVM runtime for Docker, by running the following to add `"dkvm": { "path": "/opt/dkvm/scripts/dkvm" }` to the `runtimes` property of `/etc/docker/daemon.json`:

 ```console
 sudo /opt/dkvm/scripts/install.sh
 ```

-(This simply adds `"dkvm": { "path": "/opt/dkvm/scripts/dkvm" }` to the `runtimes` property of `/etc/docker/daemon.json`).

 Lastly, restart docker, and confirm DKVM is recognised: